 Making Homemade Cream Cheese

 Making this kind of cheese at home is simple.
 You can do it by mixing cream, milk, salt, and acid (e.g., vinegar or lemon juice).
 This way, you can add herbals, fruits, or spices that best suit your taste.
 Additionally, the homemade cream cheese provides you with the perk of longer duration in the refrigerator.
-Since it can be kept up to two weeks without any problems.
+Since it can be kept for up to two weeks without any problems.

 No matter if you make your own cheese or buy it, it’s useful to always have some of this delicious dairy product on hand.
 You could never know when you feel a desire for that smooth dairy delight, so stay tuned at all times!